Skip to content

 How does excess work on health insurance?

-If you select a $750 excess and you make a hospital claim for $2,500 for accommodation and theatre charges (specialist, anesthetist, pathology, radiology are billed separately), you’ll pay the first $750, and your insurer will pay the remaining $1,750.
-The excess is paid directly to the hospital upfront before you receive treatment and is only payable if you, or someone on your policy, goes to the hospital – it doesn’t apply to Extras cover.
+Here’s how excess in health insurance works: if you choose an excess of $750 and need to make a hospital claim for $2,500, you’ll pay the first $750, and your insurer will cover the remaining $1,750.
+This excess is paid directly to the hospital before you receive treatment and only applies to hospital visits (it doesn’t affect Extras cover).

 How often do I have to pay excess?